globis-ethz/jqmetrics/README.md

 jQMetrics is a prototype implementation of an evaluation tool for web developers and designers to perform measurements along the metrics defined in our [CHI 2011 Paper](http://dl.acm.org/citation.cfm?id=1979164).
 Measurements are based on JavaScript using jQuery for determining the DPI value of your screen and the appropriate font size.

-jQMetrics was originally created by [Michael Nebeling](http://www.michael-nebeling.de) in the [Global Information Systems Group](http://www.globis.ethz.ch) at ETH Zurich.
+jQMetrics was originally created in the [Global Information Systems Group](http://www.globis.ethz.ch) at ETH Zurich.
+It is written and maintained by [Michael Nebeling](http://www.michael-nebeling.de).
 It is available as free open-source software distributed under the GPLv3 license.
-See the file LICENSE for more information.
+See the file [LICENSE](LICENSE) for more information.

 Should you have any questions or comments, please feel free to [send an email to Michael Nebeling](mailto:michael.nebeling@gmail.com).